LucasDelfino92/morrowindsharp/main.md

 - Name the separator **Bug Fixes**.

 ## [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096)

-> ℹ️ This is the first mod in the guide that is installed with the **Mod Manager Download** button, you will need to click that button then head to the **Downloads** section of Mod Organizer 2 to install it.
-Once installed, make sure you check the box next to it in the left pane of MO2 to enable it.

 ### Installation instructions:
 - **Main files - Patch for Purists**